enderlabs/teem-code-examples/teem-google-service-account-relay/README.md

 which you can deploy yourself.
 You do not have to use these specific examples to accomplish the requirement outlined above, but this could be a great starting point to help you.

+When cloning this project, please make sure you clone the submodules used in some examples.
+To do so add `--recurse-submodules` to your git clone command such as `git clone --recurse-submodules https://github.com/enderlabs/teem-code-examples`